 A set of Queen Victoria stamps was issued 24 May 2019 by Royal Mail.
-Special cachets & handstamp postmark have been produced by Bradbury, and they feature the stamp set.
+Special cachets & handstamp postmark have been produced by Bradbury with illustrations from the Victoria period.
 William Booth and the centenary stamp of the SA (1965) is pictured on one of the covers.
 Very nice item, can be pre-ordered at the BFDC.co.uk.
 LIMITED edition; only 50 covers worldwide.

 The Leicester corps issued a special postmark to the Christmas 1982 issue, possibly celebrating their centenary anniversary (?).
 Bradbury worked out a special cachet in a limited edition , but the postmark was also used on other cachets like this shephard FDC made by Stuart.
 The cat. value: is £8 (BFDC), but it has been seen sold for £25 and is probably very RARE!

 The Salvation Army world centenary was commemorated on a set of Jamaica stamps 1965, issued 23 Aug 1965.
 This unusual private FDC was cancelled at the Montego Bay post office; a very unusual PM.
 Registered & nice cover.